 - What type of stroke a person has had

 - Which part of the brain has been affected

 - The condition of the heart and lungs

 People who have suffered a stroke will need a physical examination, a brain scan, blood tests, blood pressure checks and ECG to see what caused the stroke, the damage that has been done and what medical treatment can be provided.

 Some people who present to hospital quickly may benefit from 'clot busting' thrombolysis treatment.

 Hyperacute stroke unit

-The stroke units at QEQM Hospital (Fordwich Ward) and William Harvey Hospital (Richard Stevens Wards) are combined acute and rehabilitation wards, specialising in stroke care.
-Each of them provide hyper-acute stroke care; involving intensive nursing, medical and therapy input in the first 24-72 hours following stroke onset.
+The stroke unit at Kent & Canterbury Hospital (Harbledown Ward) is an acute ward for patients in their first 72-hours post stroke and is complimented by Kingston Ward for patients requiring ongoing treatment, tests and stroke specific rehabilitation.
+Each ward provides stroke care; involving intensive nursing, medical and therapy input in the initial stages following stroke onset.
 Patients have access to immediate CT scanning, are on cardiac monitors and have frequent blood pressure monitoring and other medical investigations.

 We treat the stroke and its following medical effects; aiming reducing further damage and find out why the stroke occurred.
 The stroke team will assess your needs and plan treatment to lower the risk of another stroke, and help start the stroke recovery and rehabilitation.